Patriot2407/Ark-Survival-Evolved-Installer-for-Ubuntu-16.04/README.md

 Use Cron to run Ark_autoupdate.sh every 15 minutes, along with Update_Forcer_Ark_Server.sh every 15 minutes. to do this run crontab -e and at the bottom input */15 * * * * /DIRECTORY/SCRIPT.sh

+You can compile your rcon password inside of the rcon.c file, before running the compile command.
+This is recommended for security reasons.

 DISCLAIMER* I did NOT write the rcon.c file.